joern-daudert/aam-bootcamp/destinations/README.md

-## Exercise 3: Build & map Destinations
+## Exercise 3: Build & map destinations
-In this exercise, the goal is to create a Cookie & URL  Destination and map Segments to both Destinations.
+In this exercise, the goal is to create a Cookie & URL  Destination and map Segments to both destinations.

 ### Learning Objectives